Provisioning Heroku Postgres

 Before Provisioning

 Before you provision Heroku Postgres, confirm that it isn’t already provisioned for your app.
-Heroku automatically provisions Postgres for apps that include certain libraries, such as the pg
+Heroku automatically provisions Postgres for apps that include certain libraries if you created your account before May 15, 2023 or if you asked Heroku Support to enable auto-provisioning for your account.

 Use the heroku addons

-command to determine whether your app already has Heroku Postgres provisioned:
+command to determine whether your app has already provisioned Heroku Postgres:

 $ heroku addons